cgorlla/intel-sur/README.md

 This file contains the:

-- first order Hidden Markov model class that will be used for predicting future foreground applications.
+- First order Hidden Markov model classfor predicting future foreground applications.
 After splitting the data and fitting the training set to a `first_order_HMM` instance using `fit`, the model keeps track of the prior and posterior probabilities of the training set's foreground applications.
 When inputting an observation, `X`, to `predict`, the function returns a list of foregrounds, (of size `n_foregrounds`, with default value of 1) with the highest conditional probability given `X`'s inputted foreground application and the trained model's posterior probabilities. `accuracy` returns the accuracy of the `y_test` on `y_pred` by taking each true foreground application in `y_test` and checking whether or not it appears in its respective list of foregrounds in `y_pred`.

-- The next-app prediction LSTM model used a “look-back” value of one previous foreground application in order to predict one future foreground application, where a “look-back” is defined as the number of previous events a single input will use in order to generate the next output
+- The next-app prediction LSTM model using a “look-back” value of one previous foreground application in order to predict one future foreground application, where a “look-back” is defined as the number of previous events a single input will use in order to generate the next output

-- The duration prediction LSTM used a look-back value of five.
+- The duration prediction LSTM using a look-back value of five.
 In other words, the model uses the previous five data points to predict the next.

-Both LSTMs' model architecture is similar, with the four layers in the same order.
+Both LSTM models' architecture is similar, with the four layers in the same order.